 Last week’s post brought to a close the story of my first Vipassana meditation course and the first nine months of my life.
 It was a story — told in three parts and beginning here — about trauma, catharsis, and synchronicity.
 In the spirit of compensation for that longer story, here’s a haiku version of how and why I currently practice Vipassana.
 Perhaps down the road I’ll be able to flesh it out.

-Fierce awareness of respiration and sensations,
+Fierce awareness of respiration and sensations

-conjoined with a radical acceptance of what is
+conjoined with radical acceptance of impermanence

-leads to a deepening stillness, out of which comes
+leads to a deepening stillness,

-and the slow mending of the soul.
+uncommon kindness, and the slow mending of the soul.